 Do you have an inflatable camper van awning?
 Do you have any top tips or tricks you use?
 Let me know in the comments below or on my social media channels.

 Disclosure: we were spent this inflatable awning for the purposes of reviewing it for OLPRO.
+All opinions share are my own.

 Looking for a new driveway awning for your camper van?
 Why not save this OLPRO Cocoon Breeze review on Pinterest.